toolleeo/cli-apps/README.md

 * [jid](https://github.com/simeji/jid) - You can drill down JSON interactively by using filtering queries like jq.
 * [jiq](https://github.com/fiatjaf/jiq) - jid on jq - interactive JSON query tool using jq expressions.
 * [jj](https://github.com/tidwall/jj) - A command line utility that provides a fast and simple way to retrieve or update values from JSON documents.
+* [jl](https://github.com/chrisdone/jl) - jl ("JSON lambda") is a tiny functional language for querying and manipulating JSON.
 * [jo](https://github.com/jpmens/jo) - A small utility to create JSON objects from the command line.
 * [jp](https://github.com/therealklanni/jp) - A tiny commandline tool for parsing JSON from any source.
 * [jq](https://stedolan.github.io/jq/) - (JSON Query?) is sed-like processor for JSON data; can be used to process JSON files and data streams and perform operations such as those allowed by `cat`, `sed`, `grep` and `awk` on regular text files.